bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	[plug in the sd card into the pi]

-## Changing the Propellers
+# Changing the Propellers

-[brief explanation of why we the propellers are the way that they are]
+To change the propellers on three of the thrusters you will need the following items and tools:

+- 3 T200 Thrusters (included with ROV)
+- Large (~#3) Phillips Head Screwdriver (not included)
+- 2mm Allen Hex Key (included with ROV)

 1. Remove 3 thrusters from their tubes.
+These will become Thrusters 1, 2, and 5.

 	[picture of three thrusters removed from their tubes]